Crash causes overpass debris to damage vehicles

-SARASOTA — An Osprey resident and two North Port residents found debris raining down on their vehicle after a dump truck collided with an overpass on Interstate 75 in Sarasota on Wednesday.
+SARASOTA — An Osprey resident and two North Port residents found debris raining down on their vehicle after a dump truck collided with an overpass on Interstate 75 Wednesday in Sarasota.

 The dump truck was towing an excavator, which collided with overpass as Hernandez traveled beneath, according to a news release.